• FB

 3. Whisk until creamy.

 The mixture is thick.
-At this point, you can add in 2-4 tablespoon of warm water (while whisking) to thin it out to desired consistency.
+At this point, you can add in 2-4 tablespoons of warm water (while whisking) to thin it out to the desired consistency.

-*note: when I am adding this to warm noodles I do not add the water as the heat from the warm noodles naturally makes the sauce thinner.
-Plus, you want the sauce to cling to the noodles and not be a pool at the bottom of your dish.
+*Note: When I am adding this to warm noodles, I do not add the water, as the heat from the warm noodles naturally makes the sauce thinner.
+Plus, you want the sauce to cling to the noodles rather than form a pool at the bottom of your dish.

 The Best Spicy Peanut Sauce